Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 In order to create a robust chat app, we wanted to make sure that all of our code worked as intended.
 To do this, we wrote tests for all functions within the GRPC and wire protocol chat implementations, as well as the wire protocol we implemented itself.
 Our tests were able to handle multiple edge cases we thought of, detailed below.
 We also manually tested to make sure that the server could handle multiple clients at once, and that the server could handle multiple messages being sent at once.

-Edge cases and intended behavior:
+Edge cases and expected behavior:
 * User tries to create an account with a pipe character inside
     * does not allow user to create account
 * User tries to create an account with a username that already exists